Report an accessibility problem

 • a nontraditional defense contractor (for DARPA Other Transactions-OTs for Prototypes)

-• a grantee whose awards can be claimed by sponsors in the same manner as if it were a 501(c)(3) -- see note below**
+• a grantee whose awards potentially can be claimed by sponsors in the same manner as if it were a 501(c)(3).
+501(c)(3) Note: ASU may be able to apply for opportunities that are limited to 501(c)(3) organizations as long as the sponsor is contacted to ensure that ASU can apply based on its tax-exempt status.

 • tax-exempt under Section 501(c)(3) of the Internal Revenue Code